Do I need to audition?

 Monday through Friday, rehearsals and classes will be held in the Conference Center at the SLCC Miller Campus

-Friday and Saturday’s dress rehearsals and performances will likely take place at Libby Gardner Concert Hall (to be confirmed).
+Friday and Saturday’s dress rehearsals and performances will take place at Libby Gardner Concert Hall.

 We are also working with local hotels to provide out-of-town participants a reasonably-priced room for the week of camp.